Tyrrrz/Tyrrrz.me/data/blog/parsing-with-fparsec/Post.md

 Expecting: decimal digit, letter, '#', '%' or '*'
 ```

 An important thing to note about choice combinators in FParsec is that all of them are non-backtracking by default.
-This ensures the path of least resistance for writing high performance code but may lead to slightly unexpected results.
+This ensures the path of the least resistance for writing high performance code but may lead to slightly unexpected results.

 For example, in the following snippet one of the alternative parsers (`fooXyz`) will never be evaluated: